How to Get Into Caltech: Acceptance Rate & Admissions Strategies

 Let’s begin with an examination of the most recent admissions data.

-There were 13,026 applications to Caltech for a place in the 2021-22 freshman class; just 510 were accepted.
-This acceptance rate of 3.9% was almost identical to MIT’s in the same cycle.
-The previous year, the university received 8,007 applications for a spot in the Class of 2024 and admitted 536 for an overall acceptance rate of 6.7%.
+There were 16,626 applications to Caltech for a place in the 2022-23 freshman class; just 448 were accepted.
+This Caltech acceptance rate of 2.7% was lower than MIT’s in the same cycle.

-Official Class of 2026 numbers have yet to be released but we do know that only 432 students were accepted.
-This could mean that the acceptance rate for the 2022-23 incoming freshman class was closer to an even 3%.
+Official Class of 2027 numbers have yet to be released but we do know that only 412 students were accepted.
+This could mean that the acceptance rate for the 2023-24 incoming freshman class was once again below 3%.

 Caltech Admissions – SAT, GPA, and Class Rank

-Caltech has yet to officially report any academic stats for its Class of 2025 in part because they are presently test-blind, meaning they do not consider SAT or ACT scores.
-Members of the Class of 2024 possessed mid-50% scores of 1510-1570.
-The range of ACT Composite scores was 35-36.
-A stunning 96% of this group placed in the top 10% of their high school class.
+Caltech has yet to officially report any academic stats for its Class of 2027 in part because they are presently test-blind, meaning they do not consider SAT or ACT scores.
+Among members of the Class of 2026, a stunning 96% of this group placed in the top 10% of their high school class.
 While they do not release information on average GPA, it is fair to say that most Caltech students have an unweighted 4.0 (or very close to it) earned within a full roster of AP/IB courses.

 How Caltech Rates Applicants